 Oftentimes, when children have craft supplies within their reach, they are automatically drawn to them.

 Setting aside an hour or two to spend time with your child also encourages creativity.
-Children feel more confident with a parent by their side, and it sends a message that you are interested in their world.
+Children feel more confident with a parent by their side.
+It sends a message that you are interested in their world.
 It’s always best if you are at their level, so sit down on the ground and provide the space where you don’t have to worry about the mess.

 When children have craft supplies within their reach, they are usually automatically drawn to them.
-This is especially true when they are outdoors, so provide your children space where they can be messy and offer them items such as Play-Doh, bubbles, and sidewalk chalk.
+This is especially true when they are outdoors.
+Therefore provide your children space where they can be messy and offer them items such as Play-Doh, bubbles, and sidewalk chalk.

 Holidays are always perfect for holiday crafts.
-Supplies such as construction paper, scissors and glue, stickers, pipe cleaners, Popsicle sticks and foam and felt shapes always good to keep on hand.
+Supplies such as construction paper, scissors, and glue, stickers, pipe cleaners.
+In addition, popsicle sticks, and foam, and felt shapes always good to keep on hand.